Explore key principles of UK immigration and asylum law, including the legal frameworks, rights and issues shaping migration and protection.

 Recommended reading

-- Immigration Law Handbook 11th edition, Oxford University Press, Aug 2023
+- Immigration Law Handbook, 11th edition, Oxford University Press, August 2023.

-Statutory materials and Cases will be available for reference in class
+- Statutory materials and relevant cases will be provided for reference during classes.